-If you allow buy-now-pay-later, then you can price this more expensively to cover to potential future currency risk.
-This way, customers will be more likely to pay instantly at a cheaper price.
+If you allow buy-now-pay-later, then you can price this more expensively to cover potential future currency risk.
+This way, customers will be more likely to pay instantly at a lower price.
 This is a great way to limit the amount of time that you spend exposed to the currency market.

 Have a contact in that market

 Looking to others for advice is also crucial when entering new markets, whether it is an internet acquaintance who lives in that area or someone you know who has previously sold in that market.
 This can help because they will already have a feel for the market.
 They may already understand the target audience and their preferences, mentality, affluence, and any cultural differences.

 For example, how much interest you charge on purchases on credit may not be Shariah-compliant, which could be very important in many middle eastern markets, for example.
 A trusted contact may also be able to advise on domestic companies that can be trusted.

 For example, if you want to open a current account in the country you are selling to in order to benefit from currency exchange, then the contact may have some valuable advice that can save you a lot of time in research and save you from getting scammed.
 Additionally, they may understand how responsive and accepting the market is to premium prices or if they are sceptical when it comes to ultra-low aggressive pricing.

 More similar posts:

 Etiquette is a code of behaviour for social interactions according to contemporary conventional norms within a society or group.
 We

 Large banks have become synonymous with the words ‘scandal’, and ‘manipulation’ in recent years.
 Since the emergence of the Global Financial

 The global economy has witnessed significant oil price fluctuations in recent years, driven by geopolitical tensions, supply disruptions, and the